A View of the Quartzsite Gem Shows

 For a while, I carried a third specimen around with me.
 It was a smoky quartz cluster that resembled Cinderella's castle.
 When we came to pay for the pieces, my wife asked about a cash discount.
 We did get a discount but didn't have enough money on hand for all three.
 So, I set down the smoky quartz and kept the tourmalinated quartz and rose quartz.

 As we walked away, I thought I did well.
 I'd found the discipline to buy just two pieces.
 However, as reasonable as my purchase seemed, finding a place for them in the RV where they wouldn't be damaged was a challenge.
 The only safe place we could find was under the mattress.
 Of course, we didn't want to sleep on rocks, so every night we had to take them out.
 Every morning we replaced them.
 It was worth it!

 Advice for First-Time Visitors to the Quartzsite Gem Shows

 I learned several lessons from this excursion.
 We found the residents to be quite friendly.
 They were eager to start a conversation and quick to help.
 The dry air was not so friendly, though.
 My Canadian-born wife soon began to show signs of dehydration.
 The desert water was little help.
 It was so hard it would sting our eyes when showering.
 Although I filtered the water twice, it was still difficult to drink.
 I love the desert and understand why people would put up with its extremes.
 However, it's a harsh transition if you're visiting from a milder climate.

 If you're going to Quartzsite, bring lots of water!

-If you’re purchasing merchandise for your store, wait for everything at the Quartzsite gem shows to be unpacked.
-If you wait until the end of the show, you can probably get better prices.
+If you're purchasing merchandise for your store, wait for everything at the Quartzsite gem shows to be unpacked.
+You can probably get better prices if you wait until the end of the show.
 However, if your priority is to find high-grade specimens, go early before the shows open.
 Hardly anyone got to see the two prizes I walked away with.